Alfredux79/csv-processor/README.md

 # Spring Integration Practice Project: csv-processor

-This is a SpringBoot project to do very simple practice of the [enterprise integration patterns](http://www.enterpriseintegrationpatterns.com/) using the spring framework.
+This is a SpringBoot project to do a very simple practice of the [enterprise integration patterns](http://www.enterpriseintegrationpatterns.com/) using the spring framework.

 ## System Description: